 In 2020, following the acquisition, the Company has concentrated its efforts in obtaining the required permits and amendments to the permits to perform its activities.
 The Company has filed preventive reports for the processing of the gold stockpile on site and for a 15,000-meter drilling program for the Sapuchi, Golfo de Oro and California zones.
-The Company also initiated the following activities:
+The Company also initiated the following activities to date:

-- Commencement of the Environmental Impact Manifest (or Manifestacion de Impacto Ambiental or "MIA"); - A baseline study; - Awarding the Engineering, Procurement, Construction, Management ("EPCM") contract for the process of the stockpile; and - Purchased a mobile crushing unit that is currently in transit to site. - Stockpile inventory was revalued at its net recoverable amount during the three months ended June 30, 2021, resulting in an impairment of \$4.4 million.
+- Commencement of the Environmental Impact Manifest (or Manifestacion de Impacto Ambiental or "MIA"); - An environmental baseline study; - Awarding the Engineering, Procurement, Construction, Management ("EPCM") contract for the process of the stockpile: - Purchased a mobile crushing unit that is currently in transit to the site; and - Commenced heap leach pad construction and the installation of processing equipment at the processing facility;

+Stockpile inventory was revalued at its net recoverable amount during the three and nine months ended September 30, 2021, resulting in an impairment of \$11 million and \$15.4 million, respectively.